Perkz

-Luka Perković (born 30 September 1998), better known as Perkz (previously stylized as PERKZ and before that as PerkZ), is a Croatian professional League of Legends player for Team Vitality.
+Luka Perković (born 30 September 1998), better known as Perkz (previously stylized as PERKZ and before that as PerkZ), is a Croatian former professional League of Legends player.

 From 2015 to 2020, Perkz was a member of G2 Esports, when the team became the first European organization to win the Mid-Season Invitational in 2019.
-He reached the World Championship final in 2019, and is the only player to ever win eight LEC titles.
+He reached the World Championship final in 2019.
+He has won 8 LEC titles, tied-third only to former teammates Caps (14) and Mikyx (11), it also has to be noted that Perkz won 8 during a period of time when there were only 2 splits per year.
 In November 2020, Perkz left G2 to join LCS organization Cloud9 for the 2021 season.
 He is widely regarded as one of the best western players in League of Legends history.